Can Someone Sue me For a Gift?

 An avalanche of gifts are opened every December 25th.
-While we hope you open gifts safely, there’s always a chance that the present you love on December 25th could wind up injuring you on December 26th.
+While we hope you open gifts safely, there’s always a chance that a present on December 25th could wind up injuring someone on December 26th.

-What happens if you are given a Christmas gift that ultimately winds up hurting you?
-Can you sue the giver?
+What happens if a Christmas gift ultimately winds up hurting someone?
+Can the giver sue you?
 Who, exactly, is liable for your injury?

 Liability Depends on What They Knew

-Let’s say you are gifted one of those hoverboards that all the kids got for Christmas over the past few years.
-Hoverboards were a craze for a while – until they started catching fire and exploding.
+Let’s say you gift one of those hoverboards that all the kids got for Christmas over the past few years.
+Hoverboards were a craze for a while - until they started catching fire and exploding.

 That hasn’t stopped them from being sold, though, and one could appear under a Christmas tree of someone you know on Christmas morning.

-Back to your gift.
-You get the hoverboard and you ooh and aww over it until one fateful day, when, while riding on it, you fall off and break a wrist.
-Can you sue the giver?
+Back to the gift.
+They get the hoverboard and ooh and aww over it until one fateful day, when, while riding on it, they fall off and break a wrist.
+Can they sue you?

 Under that circumstance, the gift giver would have no liability.
 Neither would the hoverboard manufacturer if you falling off the hoverboard was an accident and not related to the hoverboard itself.
 It’s the same principle behind why Ford doesn’t have liability if you get into an accident in your F-150 - provided the accident was a result of human error and not the truck itself.